dllllb/neurips2021-nethack-raph/nethack_baselines/torchbeast/README.md

 ## Installation

-To get this running all you need to do is follow the TorchBeast installation instructions, on the repo page, and then install the requirements.txt
+To get this running all you need to do is follow the TorchBeast installation instructions from the [TorchBeast repo](https://github.com/facebookresearch/torchbeast).

 A Dockerfile is also provided with installation of Torchbeast.